-The theory of the logical and mathematical techniques used by the composer: finite and infinite automata. the paper-folding formula, “self-replicating” melodies, etc. A rather detailed discussion, 291 pages, with many new melodies, written to demonstrate the techniques used.
+The theory of the logical and mathematical techniques used by the composer: finite and infinite automata. the paper-folding formula, “self-replicating” melodies, etc. A rather detailed discussion, with many new melodies, written to demonstrate the techniques used.

 Visit the microsite for more information and additional material.